 No matter the system, suffering is inherent in egg production.
 The birds’ breeding and environment are manipulated to ensure they lay as many eggs as possible – around 300 per bird per year.

 All those eggs need shells, and shells are made from calcium.
 This mineral is taken from the birds’ bones which leaves them susceptible to broken legs and wings.
 It’s a price the industry is willing to pay for plentiful eggs.

 The stress of living in these conditions can cause the birds to wound one another.
 The industry’s response is not to give them a better life, but to remove the end of their beak when they are day-old chicks.
 It’s a process that is painful, and complications can cause life-long suffering.

-Their lives are short and for male chicks born into hatcheries, very short indeed.
+Male chicks born into hatcheries have very short lives.
 They are the wrong sex to lay eggs, and the wrong breed for meat, and so their lives are deemed to be worthless.
 Millions of them are gassed to death on their first day of life.

-Their sisters are useful only while their egg-production is at a peak.
-When it starts to decline, they are disposed of, too.
-They are sent to slaughter, and their scrawny bodies turned into low-grade chicken products when they are typically just 18 months old.
+Their sisters are useful only while their egg production is at a peak.
+When it starts to decline, they’re disposed of, too.
+They’re sent to slaughter, and their scrawny bodies turned into low-grade chicken products when they are typically just 18 months old.